Client Concerns Policy

 In the case of our bills, a client has a right to complain to us under our Concerns Policy.
 A client may also have the right to apply to the Court for an assessment of our bill under Part III of the Solicitors Act 1974.
 There are however time limits that apply to a client’s right to have our bills assessed by the Court.
 They should take separate advice on any such issues.

-If following our final decision our client remains dissatisfied and assuming they fulfil the requirements of the Ombudsman process, they have the right to complain to the Legal Ombudsman who can be contacted at:
+If following our final decision our client remains dissatisfied, and assuming they fulfill the requirements of the Legal Ombudsman process, they have the right to complain to the Legal Ombudsman who can be contacted at: